MHickey2/Wannabe-Healthy/README.md

 ### 7. Blog Detail Page      <a name="blogdetailpage"></a>

 When you select a blog, you will be redirected to the blog detail page, this page will show the full content for that specific blog.
 If you are a logged in user you can add a comment.
 This comment will have to be approved by the admin before it will be displayed on the site.
 You can also like/unlike the post.
-You can also see the Profile Picture and Bio for the Author of the Post.
+You will also be able to see the Profile Picture and Bio for the Author of the Post.

 <br>